amajewsk/markdown-cv/cv.md

 BS Chemical Engineering

-## Skills
+## Skills and Experience

-`Project Management`
+`Projects`
 Facility manager of maintenance/calibration of, instruction on, and installation for stewarded instruments.
 Software developer and github/gitlab maintainer for data processing code base.
 Full lifecycle responsibility of collected instrument data from acquisition, QA/QC, and processing to value-added analysis products.
 Facility coordinator for hosted Micro2Macro conference workshop reception.

 `Programming`
 Proficient in python (including: numpy, pandas, and scikit-learn), IDL, matlab, and bash working with and visualizing large datasets; past experience with simulink, VBA (excel), java, and C++.
 Proficient in git and markdown for communicability and handoff of developed software.

-`Communication Skills`
+`Communication`
-3 first author publications, several national conference oral and remote presentations, issue-driven community canvassing/organzing, and undergraduate capstone projects in plant design and process modeling.
+3 first author publications, several national and international conference oral and remote presentations, issue-driven community canvassing/organizing, and undergraduate capstone projects in plant design and process modeling.

-`STEM Fundamentals`
+`Fundamentals`
 Strong background in mathematics, physics, chemistry, process engineering, research methods, measurements, signal processing, and applications of first principles and theory to stakeholder end goals as well as self-directed research questions.